Greek landmarks encompass age upon age of legendary antiquity, ancient history, and contemporary eras.

 Unquestionably, the Athenian Acropolis is the ultimate icon of Athens’ Golden Age, the 5th century BC.
 Understandably, the Acropolis is Greece’s first UNESCO World Heritage Centre.

-During your must-see visit to this world-renowned archaeological site, you’ll discover at its base an impressive yet lesser-known landmark: the Greco-Roman Odeon of Herodes Atticus, also known as the Herodion.
+Then, during your must-see visit to this world-renowned archaeological site, you’ll discover at its base an impressive yet lesser-known landmark: the Greco-Roman Odeon of Herodes Atticus, also known as the Herodion.

 Dating from the 2nd century AD, the marble outdoor ampitheatre climbs dramatically on the southwest slope of the Acropolis.